Peter Harnetty: Education

-Harnetty received a Bachelor of Arts degree in History at the University of British Columbia from 1949 to 1953 followed by a Masters of Arts (1954) and a Doctorate (1958) at Harvard University.
+Harnetty received a Bachelor of Arts degree in History at the University of British Columbia in 1953 followed by a Masters of Arts (1954) and a Doctorate (1958) at Harvard University.
 Harnetty undertook post-doctoral research studies starting in the summer of 1964 at the India Office Library in London and the Manchester Central Reference Library after receiving a research fellowship from the Canada Council.

 Politics

 Harnetty was one of over 500 academics to sign a petition in 2015 in support of Fair Vote Canada.

 Professional

 Teaching

 Harnetty was hired as an instructor at the University of British Columbia in 1958.
 From 1958 to 1992, Harnetty held a joint appointment in the UBC Department of Asian Studies and the UBC Department of History.
 In fact, "the University inaugurated the teaching of South Asian courses with recruitment of [Harnetty]."
 In 1971, he was promoted to full professor.
 He served first as acting head of the Dept. of Asian Studies in 1970/71 and then as head 1975-1980.
 Upon his retirement in 1992, he was granted the status of Professor Emeritus.